 Site Investigation

-Date The week of 31 January 2022
+Date The week of 2 Feb 2022

-Season Summer - Vegetation cover limited archaeological visibility, but the footprint was sufficiently covered to understand the heritage character of the area (Figure 3.1).
-The development footprint was surveyed during the combined field work for the three facilities on the farm Houthaalbomen.
+Season Summer - The time of year and season had an impact on the survey as dense vegetation had a bearing on archaeological visibility.
+The area was however sufficiently covered to understand the heritage character of the area (Figure 3.1).